LevinFaber/cah-online/README.md

 - error
     - message: Error Message
 - allPlayers:
-    - message: All players, Array of {name, points}
+    - message: All players, Array of {name, points, uuid}
 - roundStart:
-    - message: Round Number
+    - message: { roundNr, blackCard }
 - chat:
     - message: {from, messsage}
+- allAnswers:
+    - message: Array of Arrays of Text

 ### To Backend